DavyJ0nes/DavyJ0nes.github.io/content/post/on-burnout.md

 **Two weeks after** the incident and I had not looked at my work emails once, I had been meditating for 10mins every day, exercising more, started reading some non work related books, was cooking more and the aftershock panic attacks were lessening.

 After **Three weeks** and with the time of my doctor authorised sick leave drawing to a close I reached out to my colleague and friend who I had ranted to so that we could catch up over a drink and try to just be mates for a couple hours without having to talk about what had happened.
+This was really good and having the separation between work and personal was good.

+I am now back full-time.
+I have made a conscious effort to give up some of the control within the company to others in the team, this has been hard and is a constant struggle because I can be a control freak but it means that others have to step up.
+The balance of work has changed too and I am trying to work on more proactive projects work rather than reactive work.
+This gives me the dopamine hit that I have completed something of worth and in the long run provides better value to the company.

+Surprisingly there hasn't been any catch up or review with any of my managers apart from a casual, "how you doing?
+Ready to come back?".
+This is frustrating but reinforces the realisation that no-one is going to help you but yourself.

 # Conclusions

 ### You Shouldn't Feel Embarrassed
 Taking time off work due to stress related illnesses can be really embarrassing.
 Feeling like you are weak, or a failure, or that you are letting people down is natural for the personality types that are susceptible to burning out.
-Throughout my
+But this is part of the problem and cause of burning out, give yourself a break, acknowledge your successes and don't shy away from

 ### A Job Is Just A Job
 It is absurd to think that a job should define who you are.
 I could associate most things that I did or was interested in to my job or career during the lead up to when I blacked out.
 Most companies don't expect that so why should you put that on yourself